jchips/reading-notes/code-401/class-08.md

 - Base level: maybe **guests** have permission to read data.
 - 2nd level: a **user** that can read and write data to their own profile and read public stuff.
 - 3rd level: a moderator has all the permissions the user has, can read and write access to user-generated content and can **moderate** and delete comments or posts.
-- Highest level: An **admin** has all permissions that the moderators do.
+- Highest level: An **admin** has all the permissions that the moderators do.
 They also have full control over user management (create, modify, delete users), full control over content management (create, modify, delete any content), and access to system configuration settings.

 What approach might you take to implement RBAC?

-- First, identifying the different roles and permissions.
-Then adding them to the table model.
+- First, identify the different roles and permissions.
+Then add them to the table model.
 Then implementing the access control so that only people with certain roles can access what they have permission to.
 Then create tests and make sure they all pass.

 Source: ChatGPT